mity/acutest/README.md

 $ ./test_example --skip test3   # Runs all tests but those specified
 ```

-Actually, the command line argument can select more then just one test unit.
+Note that a single command line argument can select whole group of test units
-Acutest implements several levels of unit test selection:
+because Acutest implements several levels of unit test selection (the 1st one
+matching at least one test unit is used):

 1. *Exact match*: When the argument matches exactly the whole name of some unit
    test then just the given test is selected.